keeeal/keeeal.github.io/_posts/2019-12-28-procedurally-generating-puzzles-with-openscad-and-python.md

             for i, j, k in product(*3*[(r+tol, size-r-tol)]))))
 ```

-The shape produced by *element* is slightly smaller than it could be to allow the puzzle to fit together with ease.
-This means we also need a simple *connector* object too:
+The shape produced by *element* is slightly diminished so that the puzzle fits together easily.
+Because of this, we need a simple *connector* object too:

 ```python
 def connector(x, y, size, r=1, tol=.2, segments=32):
     return translate([size*x+r, size*y+r, r])(cube(size-2*r))
 ```

-We can use these functions as follows:
+We can use these functions to define each piece as follows:

 ```python
 pieces = []